Frequently Asked Questions

 Answer:

 The first acupuncture treatment combines a diagnosis and treatment – and therefore could last up to 1 ΒΌ hours.
 You will be asked about your current symptoms, what treatment you have received, your medical history, your diet, digestive system, sleeping patterns and emotional state.
-Mary will also feel your pulses on both wrists, and ask to look at your tongue.
+Mary will also feel your pulses on both wrists and ask to look at your tongue.

 Please bring along a list of any medical and herbal supplements you may be taking, as well as any blood tests and hospital investigations you may have had as this will aid the diagnosis.